jaylensoeur/Identity-and-access-management/README.md

     **Implicit** grant type is not recommended to obtain an access token with the default response mode as it exposes the access     token to potential compromise.

-     **Password** grant type is best restricted to legact user migration cases as it exposes user credentials to an application.
+     **Password Credentials** grant type is best restricted to legact user migration cases as it exposes user credentials to an application.

      **Client Credentials** grant type is for API request where the application owns the request resource.